 Q. Do I have a Drake Student ID Number?
 Where can I find it?

-A. Every student taking courses through Continuing Education and Professional Development has a Drake ID Number.
-You will receive this number via email the first time you are registered in the Drake University system.
-If you cannot find your ID number please contact our office and we can provide your ID number.
+A. Every student taking courses through Continuing Education and Professional Development is assigned a Drake University student identification number.
+You will receive this nine-digit number via email the first time you are registered in the Drake University system.
+It is also found in the upper right hand corner of your transcript.
+If you cannot find your ID number, please contact our office and we can provide your ID number.

 Q. Is Drake a fully accredited university?

 A. Drake University has been on the approved list of the North Central Association of Colleges and Schools since that association was established in 1913.
-Since reorganization of the Association in 2000, Drake University is accredited by the Higher Learning Commission and a member of the North Central Association:
+Since reorganization of the Association in 2000, Drake University has been accredited by the Higher Learning Commission and is a member of the North Central Association:

 North Central Association